nick-wireless/learn.nuxt.com/README.md

 About me: I have only podcast involvement in software (8 yrs + of listening with Changlog and Friends).
 I have read some books and tinkered at home.
 I wonder if I should have focused on software engineering in my career, rather than property & business.
 (I love spending time in my 'virtual shed' with all the great tools of the web.
 I particularly love the Vue & Nuxt ecosystem).

-My personal attraction to this series is I sit side saddle with a hero, to make a SASS product.
-Something I might also try to do by myself one day.
+My personal attraction to this series is we are invited to sit virtually side saddle with a web hero, Anthony Fu (Antfu), to make a SASS product.
+This is something I'd also like to do one day, so am doing a deep dive on his coding practices.

 What follows below are some more detailed notes taken directly from the episodes.
-I follow the chapters set up by Antfu and tried to be a diligent student also linking to resources and doing a longer scan of them than Antfu typically needs to.
-That said, as a beginner and as fitting this in between life, I'm keeping short and sharp as best I can.
+I follow the chapter structure set up by Antfu and tried to be a diligent student also linking to resources and doing a longer scan of them than Antfu typically needs to.
+That said, as a beginner and fitting this in between life, I'm keeping short and sharp as best I can.

-So to help others, my notation and method described:
+To help others, my note taking notation and method described is described here:
 - H2 format is Antfu's headings, H3 sub-headings are my own grouping of concepts and sub-chapters to help my search & find later.
 - [ this typically refers to code ] , meaning placing code comments between the brackets, which might also refer to the headline of the a key concept being discussed.
 - Footnotes are a little extrapolation my end; usually interesting call outs based on readings of links provided, which may also interest you.